rickmiddleton/QAD-simulations/README.md

 # QAD-simulations
 Quantum Aether Dynamics simulations

-Here is the full code used for the braid simulations in the Particle Paper entitled:
+Here is the full code used for the braid simulations in the QAD Particl:
-"Spontaneous Emergence of the Standard-Model Particle Spectrum from Classical Electrodynamics on a Discrete Lattice" qad_braid_simulation.py
+"Spontaneous Emergence of the Standard-Model Particle Spectrum from Classical Electrodynamics on a Discrete Lattice" <br>
+qad_braid_simulation.py